 Williamsburg 40 min (Hipster heaven.
 Also a thriving art, indie rock, and alternative lifestyle scene.
 It's all along Bedford Avenue and isn't too big, but it's worth checking out if you've seen enough of Manhattan and want to see the stereotypical "Brooklyn."
 Don't be offended if everyone's rude to you - they're just better than you, that's all. ...at least they think they are.)

 Guggenheim Museum 50 min (Another of the famous museums in New York.
-I can't get you in this one free, but if you do decide to go, not only will you see world-class art, but you'll be in one of the coolest buildings in New York.
+You can’t get into in this one free (unless you’re a Bank of America card holder), but if you do decide to go, not only will you see world-class art, but you'll be in one of the coolest buildings in New York.
 Numerous movies have been filmed here.)

 The Met (aka Metropolitan Museum of Art) 50 min (New York's preeminent museum, you could spend 238 days in here if you looked at each piece of art for just 3 seconds!!
 It's one of the largest museums in the world.
 And the price is whatever you want it to be.
 Pretty cool, eh?)